OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-25.md

 ## 1 Samuel 25:43

-David had also taken Ahinoam of Jezreel, and they both became his wives.
+David also took Ahinoam of Jezreel, and she became his wife alongside Abigail.

 ## 1 Samuel 25:44